mlaico/cbas/README.md

 * the "2017 Train/Val annotations [241MB]" link

 Unzip, and place:
-* the images in: coco/images/
+* the "train2017" image folder (containing 118k images) in: coco/images/
 * the annotations in: coco/annotations/

 ### 3.)
 Download/clone this cbas repository